adl/hoaf/README.md

     edge             ::= label? state-conj acc-sig?
     label            ::= "[" label-expr "]"

 The `INT` occurring in the `state-name` rule is the number of this state.
+States should be numbered from $0$ to $n-1$, where $n$ is the value given by the `States:` header item if it present.
+If the `States:` header item is missing, $n-1$ should be assumed to be the highest state number listed either in the automaton body (either when defining a state, or when used as a destination of a transition) or as some initial state.

-States should be numbered from $0$ to $n-1$, may be listed in any order, but should all be listed (i.e., if the header has `States: 10` then the body should have ten `State: INT` statements, with all numbers from 0 to 9).
+States may be listed in any order, but should all be listed (i.e., if the header has `States: 10` then the body should have ten `State: INT` statements, with all numbers from 0 to 9).
 In addition to a number, a state may optionally be given a name (the `STRING` token) for cosmetic or practical purposes.

 The `INT*` used in `acc-sig` represent the acceptance sets the state or edge belongs to.
 Since we use transition-based acceptance, when `acc-sig` is used on a state to declare membership to some acceptance sets, it is syntactic sugar for the membership of all the outgoing transitions to this set.
 For instance `State: 0 {1 3}` would states that all transitions leaving state 0 are in acceptance sets 1 and 3.